kruus/gen-dnn/doc/performance_considerations/verbose.md

 Extended verbosity engine debug [advanced]
 ------------------------------------------

-Additional [even slower] code can be enabled by building with `cmake -DDNNL_VERBOSE_EXTRA`.
-This adds addtional verbosity levels to debug which implementations got skipped by the engine.  <em>Some</em>
+Additional debug code is enabled for a `cmake -DDNNL_VERBOSE=EXTRA` build.
+This adds addtional verbosity levels to debug which implementations got skipped and some layers can be instrumented with code saying why they were skipped.
-implementations have been instrumented to also report the reason why the implementation was skipped.
+Extra verbosity is enabled by default for debug builds, and the DNNL_VERBOSE environment variable now understands these values:

 | Value | Behavior
 | :- | :----
-| 3  | print `unimimplemented` info, and maybe a reason for skipping
+| 3  | print unimimplemented`info, and maybe a reason for skipping
-| 4  | print even more implementations that were skipped ?
-(CHECKME)
+| 4  | print even more implementations that were skipped
+Note: some features of DNNL_VERBOSE=EXTRA are not mainline yet.